 Lifespan: With plenty of love and attention these friendly birds can live as long as 30 years.

-If you are searching for a pet bird or if you own and bird and they are in need of veterinary attention, contact South Wilton Veterinary Group.
-Our vets are well versed in providing quality veterinary care for cats, dogs, birds and more
+If you are searching for a pet bird or if you own a bird that needs veterinary attention, contact South Wilton Veterinary Group.
+Our vets are well-versed in providing quality veterinary care for cats, dogs, birds, and more

 Looking for a vet in South Wilton?